azharxkhan/Astrophysics-Learning/00_Foundations/exercises.md

-﻿# Foundations Exercises

-These exercises help you build confidence with units, vectors, functions, and Newtonian basics.
-They prepare you for calculus and mechanics.

----

-## 1. Scientific Notation Exercises
+﻿## 1.
+Scientific Notation Exercises

 ### Exercise 1.1
 Write the following in scientific notation: